zulip/zulip/templates/zerver/help/saml-authentication.md

 self-hosting or on the Zulip Cloud Plus plan.

 This page documents details on how to set up SAML authentication with Zulip with various common SAML identity providers.
+Once you have setup SAML, you may also want to consider configuring [SCIM](/help/scim).

 If you are self-hosting, this documentation is likely still useful for how to configure these SAML providers to work with Zulip.